Need Assistance? Se Habla Espanol 732-654-5262

-Whether you're the bride, groom, best man, maid of honor, a mother, a father, grandparent or close friend - toasting at a wedding is important, touching, and even a little nerve-wracking for the speaker.
+Whether you're the bride, groom, best man, maid of honor, a mother, a father, grandparent or close friend - wedding toasting is important, touching, and even a little nerve-wracking for the speaker.
 If you're going to propose a toast at the next wedding you attend, you want everything about your speech to be perfect.
-So pay close attention to proper toasting etiquette
+So pay close attention to proper wedding toasting etiquette.

 1. The best man toasts to the bride.

 3. The groom toasts to the mother of the bride.

 4. The father of the bride toasts to the groom's parents.

 Toasting At The Wedding Reception

 1. The best man toasts to the newly wedded couple.